Erwin von Busse: Theater

 Von Busse then turned to the theater and before long settled in Berlin, where he edited Die Scene, a theater magazine, in 1917.
-By that year he had also taken up the position of director and dramaturge at the Deutches Theater under Max Reinhardt, a dominant figure in the German-language theater.
-He directed several productions there in 1918–19.
+By that year he had also taken up the position of director and dramaturge at the Deutsches Theater under Max Reinhardt, a dominant figure in the German-language theater.
+He directed several productions there between 1918–19.
 In 1919 he directed a revival of Walter Hasenclever's expressionist play The Son (1916), achieving greater success than Reinhardt had with the original production in 1918.

 He moved to Munich and worked for Hermine Körner, who had starred in The Son.
 There he directed the world premiere of James Joyce's 1918 drama Exiles at the Munich Theater on 7 August 1919.

-Other plays he directed included Candida by Shaw and Die Soldaten by Jakob Michael Reinhold Lenz.
-By 1925 he was no longer associated with a theater.
+Other plays he directed included Candida by George Bernard Shaw and Die Soldaten by Jakob Michael Reinhold Lenz.
+By 1925, he was no longer associated with a theater.